mattvenn/spi-reset-bug/README.md

 In a test of 500 repeats:

-* with register length 8: no fails
+* with register length 8 bytes: no fails
-* with register length 12: 36 fails
+* with register length 12 bytes: 36 fails

 # toolchain